Shuffle: Cleveland Band Seafair's Big Comeback

 Getting back together

-In the winter of 2016, the band started group-texting.
 The band eventually realized they still had more to say artistically.
 As families often do, Seafair decided to have a reunion.
-One of their first comeback appearances was aboard the Goodtime III headlining this year’s Roar Along the Shore in Cleveland.

 “When we got back together, it was a major click,” Hope said.

-Note: Editor's note: This story was originally published on December 14, 2017.